 Soreness, redness, burning or pain where the needle was placed

-Drink fluids (preferably juice or soda with sugar)
+Drink fluids (juice or soda with sugar is best)

 Remain seated or laying down

-Keep the bandage the nurse applied to the needle site on for at least 1 hour.
+Keep the bandage on for at least 1 hour.

-If you start bleeding from the needle site, raise your arm above your head and apply pressure to the site for 5 to 10 minutes.
-If you are still bleeding after 10 minutes, contact the clinic who performed the procedure right away.
+Raise your arm over your head and apply pressure for 5 to 10 minutes if the needle site is bleeding.
+If you are still bleeding after 10 minutes, contact the clinic who performed the treatment right away.

-Drink enough fluids to keep your urine clear or pale yellow.
+Drink plenty of fluids for the next 24 hours.
+Your urine should be clear or pale yellow.
 Do not drink alcohol.

-Do not exercise heavily or do any heavy lifting for at least 5 hours after the procedure.
+Avoid heavy exercise and lifting for at least 5 hours after treatment.

 Eat well balanced meals for the next 24 hours.

-Avoid smoking for at least 30 minutes after the procedure.
+Avoid smoking for at least 30 minutes after treatment.